Steve McQueen as Thomas Crown, millionaire playboy and heist mastermind

 What’d He Wear?

 Thomas Crown dresses for a day at the beach in a peachy orange lightweight shirt with six white buttons down a front placket.
-There are also two flapped chest pockets that close with a single button through a rectangular flap.
+There are also two chest pockets that close with a single button through a rectangular flap.
 This type of shirt is meant to be worn casually untucked and is split on each side of the straight-cut hem for more comfort.
 It is long-sleeved, but Crown unbuttons the cuffs and rolls the sleeves halfway up his forearm to go with his devil-may-care persona.